immersive-scholar/tess-celestial-dev/README.md

 # Webpack Starter
-> Starter template for web development without a framework
+> Starter template for web development without a front-end framework

 To use:
 ---